 My Work: I was selected to design the card for the Jack of Diamonds.

-It took me a while to come up with the concept I wanted to focus on for the design of this card.
-Since I was given the Jack of Diamonds I started by looking at word play and meanings behind "Jack" as well as thinking about how I could play with the diamond shape.
-This part involved lots of ideation and I still wasn't happy with the concepts I was coming up with.
-The design direction didn't come to me until I was on a road trip with my friends to DC.
-We started just throwing idea out there and one of my friends said "Lumberjack!"
+It took me a while to come up with the concept for this card design.
+I started by looking at the meanings behind the name "Jack".
+I also thought about how I could play with the diamond shape.
+The final design direction didn't come to me until I was on a road trip with my friends.
+We started just brainstorming ideas and one of my friends said "Lumberjack!"

-Next, I moved over to Illustrator to begin bringing the illustration to life.
-I picked my color palette and used bold geometries to get the details across.
-Playing with the diamond shape, I worked this form into both the lumberjack's axe and the mountains.
+Next, I moved over to Illustrator to begin bringing the design to life.
+I picked my color palette and used bold geometric shapes to get the details across.
+Playing with the diamond, I worked this form into both the lumberjack's axe and the mountains.

 I reconfigured the elements in the design until I was happy with the illustration.
 Then, I added the illustration to the card design to see how it would look.
 After that I sent off the design to see my (lumber)jack of diamonds complete.